JKirchartz/jkirchartz.github.com/_drafts/readymade_bots.md

 make as you think.
 With SaaS and mashup tools online, you don't even need to know how to code.

+# Web-based Services
+tweetjukebox.com
+Schedule lists of pre-conceived tweets, this site imports CSV files (output from Excel or Google Spreadsheets, but simple enough to write in Notepad or TextEdit) and will tweet them on a set schedule.
+They also have sets of ready-made tweets you can incorporate.

+roundteam.co
+Twitter automation powertool

+ifttt.com
+Services to other Services

+twitterfeed.com / twibble.io
+RSS feed to twitter

+cheapbotsdonequick.com is a tool to use generative grammar to make new and interesting tweets, this is the only tool on this list that involves coding.
+CBDQ uses Tracery, a javascript library that takes marked up strings inside of a JSON object to output new stories from smaller chunks of text.

+# Code Libraries

+# Other Bots
+motion.ai
+This is a neat tool that lets you visually connect chunks of functionality into a full-fledged bot without writing a line of code, there's no built-in twitter functionality, but email, messanger, slack, and more are possible.

 [1]: http://www.moma.org/collection/artists/1634
 [2]: http://www.theartstory.org/movement-dada.htm